DavidHe1127/Mr.He_HandBook/frontend/react/README.md

 ```

 ### finddomnode-only-works-on-classical-component
-`findDOMNode` only works on mounted component that why it only works on **classical** component not stateless component.
+`findDOMNode` only works on mounted component that why it only works on **classical** component not functional component.

 ### use-shouldcomponentupdate-correctly
 `shouldComponentUpdate` is best used as a performance optimization, not to ensure correctness of derived state.